 - (4) The purpose of all receipts and disbursements of trust funds reported in the trust journals and ledgers shall be fully explained and supported by adequate records.

 - A lawyer should hold property of others with the care required of a professional fiduciary.
 Securities should be kept in a safe deposit box, except when some other form of safekeeping is warranted by special circumstances.
 For purposes of this Rule, the term “fiduciary” includes personal representative, trustee, receiver, guardian, committee, custodian, and attorney-in-fact.
-All property that is the property of clients or third persons should be kept separate from the lawyer's business and personal property and, if monies, in one or more trust accounts.
-Separate trust accounts may be warranted when administering estate monies or acting in similar fiduciary capacities.
+All property that is the property of clients or third persons should be kept separate from the lawyer's business and personal property and, if funds, in one or more trust accounts.
+Separate trust accounts may be warranted when administering estate funds or acting in similar fiduciary capacities.

 - Separation of the funds of a client from those of the lawyer not only serves to protect the client but also avoids even the appearance of impropriety, and therefore commingling of such funds should be avoided.